skip navigation

 If you or someone you know are in need of long term care or just a happy, nice, secure safe place to live and age, we are here to serve you at Southeast Colorado Hospital District and Long Term Care Center, Cottage, and 10th Street Inn.
 Our residences are available for a short thirty day stay or as long-term homes.
 We strive to create environments where our residents / neighbors feel connected to their community, experience individualized programs, feel cared about, experience quality life engagement activities, develop relationships, and experience quality care in a secure safe home that they can truly call their own.
 We currently have rooms available in the secured memory care unit if your loved one has dementia, and you are in need of a place for them to receive safe and secure 24/7 care from a caring team.
 We are here for you!
 Contact Sheri Reed, Director of Nursing, (719) 523-2116, or Glenice Wade, Assistant Director of Nursing (719) 523-2141, to discuss any questions you may have or to set up a Southeast Colorado Hospital District Long Term Care Center Tour.
 We also have openings available in Long Term Care now.

-June is a time where the days are longer, and we can venture outside and exercise later in the warm evenings.
+May and June is a time where the days are longer, and we can venture outside and exercise later in the warm evenings.
 There are also many things we can do in the June “heat of summer” that can change our health for the better.
 This time of year, the day feels less rushed as we get the "school's out!" attitude.
 Summer is a great time to start on a path to better health.
 Our health can benefit by getting outdoors and doing activities like yardwork, going on a hike, taking an outdoor walk, or just playing games outdoors.
 Time spent outdoors with your neighbors or family, bicycling, roller blading, swimming, chore time, and outdoor recreation can reap mental/physical benefits.
 We can also, take advantage of summer's slower schedule by using vacation time to unwind, lower blood pressure, stress, and your heart rate.
 Summer is a great time to skip drinks with alcohol and choose a light, chilled beverage.
 Research says we should keep a year-round sleep schedule and resist the urge to stay up later during long summer days.
 This summer we can try and eat a daily cup of mixed fresh berries; like, blackberries, blueberries, or strawberries.
 The berries will give a body antioxidants, shown to reduce the risks of age-related illnesses and they are high in fiber lowering cholesterol.
 During the long days it is fun to lower our stress level with a plant in a flowerpot or an outside garden at our home.
 As we work with our plants and soil the things we can’t control seem to get farther away.
 We can work for better oral health and try to floss our teeth every day and reduce harmful oral bacteria.
 You can set an appointment with your primary care provider and develop the best plan for improving your health or just set a wellness check or appointment by calling the rural health clinic at (719) 523-6628.

 Southeast Colorado Hospital District and Long Term Care Center